D-Wave Systems: History

-In May 2013, a collaboration between NASA, Google and the Universities Space Research Association (USRA) launched a Quantum Artificial Intelligence Lab based on the D-Wave Two 512-qubit quantum computer that would be used for research into machine learning, among other fields of study.
+In May 2013, a collaboration between NASA, Google, and the Universities Space Research Association (USRA) launched a Quantum Artificial Intelligence Lab based on the D-Wave Two 512-qubit quantum computer that would be used for research into machine learning, among other fields of study.

+On February 17, 2014, D-Wave was featured on the cover of Time magazine.
+In the accompanying article, Lev Grossman describes D-Wave's approach to quantum computing, the potential of the technology, and the enthusiasm of investors like Jeff Bezos, while acknowledging skepticism from some critics.

-On August 20, 2015, D-Wave Systems announced the general availability of the D-Wave 2X system, a 1000-qubit+ quantum computer.
+On August 20, 2015, D-Wave announced the general availability of the D-Wave 2X system, a 1000-qubit+ quantum computer.
 This was followed by an announcement on September 28, 2015, that it had been installed at the Quantum Artificial Intelligence Lab at NASA Ames Research Center.

-In January 2017, D-Wave released the D-Wave 2000Q and an open source repository containing software tools for quantum annealers.
-It contains Qbsolv, which is a piece of open-source software that solves QUBO problems on both company's quantum processors and classic hardware architectures.
+In January 2017, D-Wave released the D-Wave 2000Q, and an open-source repository containing software tools for quantum annealers.
+It contains Qbsolv, which is open-source software that solves quadratic unconstrained binary optimization problems on both the company's quantum processors and classic hardware architectures.

-D-Wave operated from various locations in Vancouver, British Columbia, and laboratory spaces at UBC before moving to its current location in the neighboring suburb of Burnaby.
-D-Wave also has offices in Palo Alto and Vienna, USA.
+In 2018, D-Wave released the Leap quantum cloud service.

+In 2025, D-Wave announced the sale of an Advantage system to Forschungszentrum Jülich, a research center in Germany.
+The system is installed at Jülich Supercomputing Centre (JSC) at Forschungszentrum Jülich.
+Scientists at JSC, working with collaborators from other institutions, published in Nature the results of research conducted on the Advantage system simulating the dynamics of false vacuum decay.
+This work demonstrates that quantum computers can be used to explore complex cosmological phenomena.

+Also in 2025, D-Wave published a paper in the journal Science describing a computational simulation of a magnetic material that was performed on a quantum computer dramatically faster than performing such a simulation on a traditional computer.
+However, some physicists questioned these claims.